Vysočina Region: Culture

 With three UNESCO World Heritage Sites, the region is home to more of these than any other region of the Czech Republic.
 These are the historical centre of Telč, the Pilgrimage Church of Saint John of Nepomuk in Žďár nad Sázavou and the Jewish Quarter and St Procopius' Basilica in Třebíč.

 Transport

 The Vysočina Region is intersected by the D1 motorway, which passes through Jihlava on the way between Prague and Brno.
 A total of 93 km of motorway is present in the region.
 The length of operated railway lines in the region is 622 km.
 In 2014 a plan was announced by which a high-speed train, capable of reaching speeds of 350 km/h would run through the region, involving a total of four stops within the territory.
 Construction is projected to begin in 2025.

 Education

-In the Vysočina Region there are two organisations providing further education, namely College of Polytechnics Jihlava and Westmoravian College Třebíč.
-The College of Polytechnics Jihlava is the only public college in the region, whereas Westmoravian College Třebíč is a private institution, established in 2003.
+In the Vysočina Region there are two organisations providing further education, namely College of Polytechnics Jihlava.